linxicindyzeng/linxicindyzeng.github.io/_projects/CCAS.md

 ![Number of New City-Level CCAS for Primary and Middle School Admission/Year](/assets/img/PM_flow.png) -->

+Below are maps showing the establishment years of CCAS for all investigated cities.

 ![High School CCAS Establishment Year](/assets/img/H.png)

 ![Primary and Middle School CCAS Establishment Year](/assets/img/PM.png)

 ### Prediction Model

-The following is an extremely preliminary fit using a simple logit model on the data (2495 observations).
-Specification:
+A simple logit prediction model:

 $$ swi = \alpha + \gamma year + \beta X + e $$

-where $$swi$$ is a switch year indicator that equals 1 if switch year $\le$ characteristic year, 0 otherwise. $$X$$ are explanatory variables including population, GRP per capita, and government expenditure on education.
+where $$swi$$ is a switch year indicator that equals 1 if switch year $$\le$$ year in which a city characteristic was recoreded, 0 otherwise. $$X$$ are explanatory variables including population, GRP per capita, and government expenditure on education.

+{::comment}
 <table>
   <tr>
     <td>